Menu

 Q: Are gas furnaces safer than heat pumps?
 A: Both are safe when properly installed and maintained.
 Gas furnaces require annual safety inspections for carbon monoxide and combustion safety.
 Heat pumps have no combustion risks.

 Q: Which system will last longer in North Texas?
 A: Gas furnaces typically last 15-25 years, while heat pumps last 12-18 years.
-However, heat pumps provide both heating and cooling, while furnaces require separate AC systems.
+But heat pumps provide both heating and cooling, while furnaces require separate AC systems.

 Q: Can I switch from gas to electric or vice versa?
 A: Yes, but switching may require electrical upgrades (for heat pumps) or gas line installation (for furnaces).
-Your Jupitair technician can assess requirements and costs.
+Your Jupitair technician can assess needs and costs.

 Q: Which system adds more value to my home?
 A: High-efficiency systems of either type add similar value.
 Heat pumps appeal to environmentally conscious buyers, while gas systems appeal to those prioritizing proven reliability.